Racial Battle Fatigue: What is it and What are the Symptoms?

 Defining racial battle fatigue, what causes it, and what are the symptoms.

-Racial Battle Fatigue (RBF) was a term coined in 2008 by Critical Race Theorist William Smith; it was originally used in reference to the experiences of African American men in America but is now expanded to describe the negative and racially charged experiences of all people of Color (PoC’s) in the United States.
+Racial Battle Fatigue (RBF) was a term coined in 2003 by social psychologist Dr. William Smith; it was originally used in reference to the experiences of African American men in America but is now expanded to describe the negative and racially charged experiences of all people of Color (PoC’s) in the United States.

 William defines racial battle fatigue as